ePages-de/epages-devportal/beyond-essence/help-center/crafting-an-article.md

 ## Mention the elements

-- Explicitly mention the element the user needs to interact with, e.g a checkbox or a card.
+- Explicitly mention the element the merchant needs to interact with, e.g. a checkbox or a card.
 - Exception: Only mention the element _button_ if it's absolutely necessary to understand the sentence.
 Otherwise, just write the button label in bold.